vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

         "pretrained_feature_extractor": "path/to/pretrained/feature/extractor"
     }

-Apart from the hyperparameters, we also need to load the pretrained model.
+Apart from the hyperparameters, we also need to load the pretrained model:

 .. code-block:: python

     # create the backbone network
     # the first convolutional and maxpooling layers of the ResNet encoder
-    # #are adjusted to handle lower resolution images (32x32 instead of 224x224).
+    # are adjusted to handle lower resolution images (32x32 instead of 224x224).
     backbone = resnet18()
     backbone.conv1 = nn.Conv2d(3, 64, kernel_size=3, stride=1, padding=2, bias=False)
     backbone.maxpool = nn.Identity()